 Las Ramblas Barcelona – Don’t WASTE Your Time!

 So someone or some guidebook told you, you should go to Las Ramblas Barcelona.
-Why?
-Because every other tourist is there?

 Why are they there?
 Same reason!